pxc/gitbook/text/52_The_Packfile/0_The_Packfile.markdown

 Version 2 also includes a CRC checksum of each object so compressed data can be copied directly from pack to pack during repacking without undetected data corruption.
-Version 2 indexes can also handle packfiles larger than 4 Gb.
+Version 2 indexes can also handle packfiles larger than 4 GB.

 [fig:packfile-index]

-In both formats, the fanout table is simply a way to find the offset of a particular sha faster within the index file.
-The offset/sha1[] tables are sorted by sha1[] values (this is to allow binary search of this table), and fanout[] table points at the offset/sha1[] table in a specific way (so that part of the latter table that covers all hashes that start with a given byte can be found to avoid 8 iterations of the binary search).
+In both formats, the fanout table is simply a way to find the offset of a particular SHA faster within the index file.
+The offset/sha1[] tables are sorted by sha1[] values (this is to allow binary search of this table), and fanout[] table points at the offset/sha1[] table in a specific way (so that part of the latter table that covers all hashes that start with a given byte can be found to avoid eight iterations of the binary search).

-In version 1, the offsets and shas are in the same space, where in version two, there are seperate tables for the shas, crc checksums and offsets.
-At the end of both files are checksum shas for both the index file and the packfile it references.
+In version 1 the offsets and SHAs are in the same space, whereas in version two there are seperate tables for the SHAs, CRC checksums and offsets.
+At the end of both files are checksum SHAs for both the index file and the packfile it references.

-Importantly, packfile indexes are *not* neccesary to extract objects from a packfile, they are simply used to *quickly* retrieve individual objects from a pack.
+Importantly, packfile indexes are *not* neccesary to extract objects from a packfile; they are simply used to *quickly* retrieve individual objects from a pack.
 The packfile format is used in upload-pack and receieve-pack programs (push and fetch protocols) to transfer objects and there is no index used then
 - it can be built after the fact by scanning the packfile.